cloudmesh-community/sp20-516-239/notebook.md

 * Zoom meeting with Professor and installed Cloudmesh and Mongodb with Docker
 * Created projectproposal.md
 * Modified the example_def.py program to print parameter if value==int.
 Learned how to use terminal to run python program
+* Discussed writing for "Introduction to AI Services for Cloud Computing" with Rhonda

 ## Week 02/08/2020 - 02/14/2020